High School Group Video Division Application

 Presentation Format and Scoring

-The submitted videos will be pre-screened prior to the final round in terms of the richness of the content, originality, message, and richness and accuracy of the use of Japanese.
-The top videos will be played on the day of the competition, and the audience/viewers will be asked to choose the winning video.
+The submitted videos will be pre-screened by the judges in terms of the richness of the content, originality, message, and richness and accuracy of the use of Japanese.
+The top three videos will be posted online from November 2nd through 8th and become available for public votes.
+The results of the public voting will be announced on November 9th.

 The high school Japanese program represented by the top group will receive a trophy and $300.
 The programs represented by the second and the third group will receive $200 and $100 respectively.